 Jim W. Mogg was elected Chairman of the Board of DCP Midstream GP, LLC in August 2005.
 Mr. Mogg retired from his position as Group Vice President, Chief Development Officer and advisor to the Chairman of Duke Energy in September 2006.
 Mr. Mogg assumed his former position with Duke Energy in January 2004.
-He previously served as President and Chief Executive Officer of DCP Midstream, LLC from December 1994 and Chairman, President and Chief Executive Officer of DCP Midstream, LLC from 1999 through December 2003.
+He previously served as President and Chief Executive Officer of DCP Midstream, LLC from 1999 through December 2003.
 In these capacities, Mr. Mogg was significantly involved in the development and growth of DCP Midstream, LLC.
 Mr. Mogg will be retiring from the board of directors of the General Partner in the second quarter of 2007, at which time Mr. Fred J. Fowler will assume the responsibilities of the chairman.